 • You must file a lawsuit within a year after the claim date if your claim hasn’t been completely resolved during that time.

-Hawaiian Airlines has a comprehensive baggage policy that is designed to ensure that all passengers have a comfortable and hassle-free travel experience.
+The Hawaiian Airlines baggage policy is comprehensive and designed to ensure that all passengers have a comfortable and hassle-free travel experience.

 How do I add a checked bag to my booking?